-The range in anthropogenic aerosol emissions across all scenarios has a larger impact on near-term climate projections than the corresponding range in long-lived GHGs, particularly on regional scales and for hydrological cycle variables.
-The RCP scenarios do not span the range of future aerosol emissions found in the SRES and alternative scenarios (Box TS.6). {11.3.1, 11.3.6}
+The range in anthropogenic aerosol emissions across all scenarios has a larger impact on near-term climate projections than the corresponding range in long-lived greenhouse gases, particularly on regional scales and for hydrological cycle variables.
+The RCP scenarios do not span the range of future aerosol emissions found in the SRES and alternative scenarios (see Box TS.6). {11.3.1, 11.3.6}

 If rapid reductions in sulphate aerosol are undertaken for improving air quality or as part of decreasing fossil-fuel CO2 emissions, then there is medium confidence that this could lead to rapid near-term warming.
-There is evidence that accompanying controls on CH4 emissions would offset some of this sulphate-induced warming, although the cooling from CH4 mitigation will emerge more slowly than the warming from sulphate mitigation due to the different time scales over which atmospheric concentrations of these substances decrease in response to decreases in emissions.
-Although removal of black carbon aerosol could also counter warming associated with sulphate removal, uncertainties are too large to constrain the net sign of the global temperature response to black carbon emission reductions, which depends on reduction of co-emitted (reflective) aerosols and on aerosol indirect effects. {11.3.6}
+There is robust evidence that accompanying controls on methane (CH4) emissions would offset some of this sulphate-induced warming, although the cooling from methane mitigation will emerge more slowly than the warming from sulphate mitigation due to the different timescales over which atmospheric concentrations of these substances decrease in response to decreases in emissions.
+While removal of black carbon aerosol could also counter warming associated with sulphate removal, uncertainties are too large to constrain the net sign of the global temperature response to black carbon emission reductions, which depends on reduction of co-emitted (reflective) aerosols and on aerosol indirect effects. $\{11.3.6\}$

-Including uncertainties in projecting the chemically reactive GHGs CH4 and N2O from RCP emissions gives a range in abundance pathways that is likely 30% larger than the range in RCP concentrations used to force the CMIP5 climate models.
-Including uncertainties in emission estimates from agricultural, forest and land use sources, in atmospheric lifetimes, and in chemical feedbacks, results in a much wider range of abundances for N2O, CH4 and HFCs and their RF.
-In the case of CH4, by year 2100 the likely range of RCP8.5 CH4 abundance extends 520 ppb above the single-valued RCP8.5 CH4 abundance, and RCP2.6 CH4 extends 230 ppb below RCP2.6 CH4. {11.3.5} and timing of future eruptions is unknown.
+Including uncertainties in projecting the chemically reactive greenhouse gases methane (CH4) and nitrous oxide (N2O) from RCP emissions gives a range in abundance pathways that is likely 30% larger than the range in RCP concentrations used to force the CMIP5 climate models.
+Including uncertainties in emission estimates from agricultural, forest, and land-use sources, in atmospheric lifetimes, and in chemical feedbacks, results in a much wider range of abundances for N2O, CH4, and HFCs and their radiative forcing.

+In the case of $CH_4$ it likely extends the range up to 500 ppb above RCP8.5 and 270 ppb below RCP2.6 through to 2100, with smaller ranges in the near term. $\{11.3.5\}$

+There is low confidence in projections of natural forcing.
+Major volcanic eruptions cause a negative radiative forcing up to several W m-2, with a typical lifetime of one year, but the possible occurrence and timing of future eruptions is unknown.
 Except for the 11-year solar cycle, changes in the total solar irradiance are uncertain.
-Except where explicitly indicated, future volcanic eruptions and changes in total solar irradiance additional to a repeating 11-year solar cycle are not included in the projections of near- and long-term climate assessed. {8, 11.3.6}
+Except where explicitly indicated, future volcanic eruptions and changes in total solar irradiance additional to a repeating 11 year solar cycle are not included in the projections of near- and long-term climate assessed. $\{8, 11.3.1\}$